SoftwareAG/cumulocity-digital-twin-manager/README.md

 ### For installation of microservice:

-1. Download dtm-ms-10xx.x.x.zip from the [release section](https://github.com/SoftwareAG/cumulocity-digital-twin-manager/releases)
+1. Download dtm-ms.zip from the [release section](https://github.com/SoftwareAG/cumulocity-digital-twin-manager/releases)
 2. Open the `Administration` application in your Cumulocity tenant
 3. Navigate to `Ecosystem` --> `Microservice`
 4. Click on `Add microservice`